munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 To me, this is a key goal of software architecture: *minimize the amount of knowledge you need to have in-cranium before you can make progress.*

-The later stages into play too, of course.
+The later stages come into play too, of course.
 Another definition of decoupling is that a *change* to one piece of code doesn't necessitate a change to another.
 We obviously need to change *something*, but the less coupling we have, the less that change ripples throughout the rest of the game.

 ## At What Cost?